-As noted earlier, AASB1038 contains few provisions regarding asymmetric risks and this Information Note has proposed using the same methods for life insurance contracts with asymmetric risks under both AASB1038 and LPS1.04.
+As noted earlier, AASB 1038 contains few provisions regarding asymmetric risks and this Information Note has proposed using the same methods for life insurance contracts with asymmetric risks under both AASB 1038 and LPS 340.

-LPS1.04 states that the best estimate liability must include the value of any options that may be exercised against the company and that this value should be determined using a suitable option price method.
+LPS 340 states that the best estimate liability must include the value of any options that may be exercised against the company and that this value should be determined using a suitable option price method.

 There is likely to be an inconsistency between option values determined using a risk neutral valuation and a best estimate liability that is based on real world distribution assumptions and discounted at either risk free discount rates or best estimate earning rates, if the best estimate is the mode of the distribution.
-It is however possible to use real world probabilities and discount at a risk adjusted rate to produce market consistent present values.
+It is, however, possible to use real world probabilities and discount at a risk adjusted rate to produce market consistent present values.
 Given that the real world probabilities are based on the market returns of the underlying assets, it can be argued that the standards permit the use of fair value.

-Because LPS1.04 (and its predecessors) have not required the calculation of market consistent liabilities, two solutions suggest themselves:
+Because LPS 340 (and its predecessors) have not required the calculation of market consistent liabilities, two solutions suggest themselves:

-- One possible solution would be to value the entire life insurance liability using market consistent techniques.
-(This method may include separating the life insurance liability into components dependent on the performance of the assets supporting the liability, as well as a guaranteed component).
-This approach would seemingly be consistent with the fair value measurement approach required for financial instruments (including life investment contracts). - An alternative solution would be to value the options using real world probabilities and an appropriate risk adjusted rate for discounting.
-It may however be difficult to find an appropriate distribution of real world outcomes and appropriate discount rates that reflect the nature, structure and term of the liabilities.
+- one possible solution would be to value the entire life insurance liability using market consistent techniques.
+(This method may include separating the life insurance liability into components dependent on the performance of the assets supporting the liability, as well as a guaranteed component.)
+This approach would seemingly be consistent with the fair value measurement approach required for financial instruments (including life investment contracts); and - an alternative solution would be to value the options using real world probabilities and an appropriate risk adjusted rate for discounting.
+It may, however, be difficult to find an appropriate distribution of real world outcomes and appropriate discount rates that reflect the nature, structure and term of the liabilities.